 How long after a summary assault can you press charges?

 In Queensland, summary offences are dealt with in the Magistrates Court, which can impose a maximum penalty of three years imprisonment for a single offence.
 Summary offences are also known as misdemeanours.
 Summary offences are minor offences such as public nuisance and being drunk in a public place.
 Many summary offences are contained in the Summary Offences Act 2005.
 Many traffic offences under the Transport Operations (Road Use Management) Act 1995 are also summary offences – for example, speeding and drink driving.

-In Queensland, a charge for a summary offence can generally be laid up to one year from the date of the alleged offence.
-This is stipulated under section 52 of the Justices Act.
+In Queensland, police can lay a charge for a summary offence up to one year from the date of the alleged offence.
+This is stipulated under section 52 of the Justices Act 1886.
 However, this provision also states that if the accused was charged with an indictable offence and the proceeding was discontinued by prosecution, a summary offence charge can be laid up to two years from the date of the alleged offending.

 An example of this would be where a person is charged with an assault causing grievous bodily harm (an indictable offence) as a result of alleged offending.
 If the prosecution subsequently becomes aware that it has insufficient evidence to prove that the victim suffered grievous bodily harm, it may decide to withdraw the charge.
 The prosecution may then choose to lay a charge of common assault (a summary offence) if it has sufficient evidence to prove that a common assault occurred.
 This would have to be done within two years of the alleged assault.